Azizan Zainul Abidin

-Tun Azizan bin Zainul Abidin (Jawi: عزيزان بن زین العابدین; 28 May 1935 – 14 July 2004) was a Malaysian corporate figure and civil servant who was the former Chairman, President and Chief Executive Officer (CEO) of Petronas.
-He was the father of Amir Hamzah Azizan, the Minister of Finance II, Senator and former CEO of the Employees Provident Fund (EPF).
+Tun Dato' Seri Azizan bin Zainul Abidin (Jawi: عزيزان بن زین العابدین; 28 May 1935 – 14 July 2004) was a Malaysian corporate figure and civil servant who was the former chairman, president and chief executive officer (CEO) of Petronas.
+He was the father of Amir Hamzah Azizan, the Minister of Finance II, senator and former CEO of the Employees Provident Fund (EPF).

 Early life and education

 Azizan was born on 28 May 1935, in Air Itam, Penang.
 He had 3 children with his wife Noor Ainne Che Teh: Amir Hamzah Azizan, Norizan Azizan and Ikhwan Azizan and 7 grandchildren.
 He studied at Penang Free School and later pursued his tertiary education at the University of Malaya where he graduated with a Bachelor of Arts in Malay Studies.

 Career

 In 1960, he joined the Ministry of Education.
-In 1988, he retired as the Secretary General (KSU) of the Ministry of Home Affairs.
+In 1988, he retired as the secretary general (KSU) of the Ministry of Home Affairs.

 Post-government career

 Azizan joined Petronas as President and CEO, holding the position from February 1988 to February 1995 under the recommendation of Prime Minister Mahathir Mohamad.
 In addition, he was chairman of Malaysia Airlines, Putrajaya Corporation, KLCC Holdings (M) Sdn Bhd, Petronas Carigali Sdn Bhd, MTBE Malaysia Sdn Bhd, Petronas Trading Limited, Malaysia LNG Sdn Bhd and Suria KLCC Sdn Bhd.
 He is remembered for his work in developing Putrajaya, the Federal Government Administrative Centre.

 He was appointed Pro-Chancellor of Universiti Teknologi Malaysia (UTM) and a member of the World Economic Forum; Kuala Lumpur hosted the forum in 2002.
 He was Chairman of the ASEAN-Canada Business Council, Treasurer of the Crime Prevention Foundation and a Member of the Management Improvement Commission of the Royal Malaysian Police.